smnorris/bcfishpass/README.md

 ### Environment variables

-As with `fwapg` and `bcfishobs`, scripts depend on several environment variables that point your postgres database:
+As with `fwapg` and `bcfishobs`, scripts depend on several environment variables that point to the postgres database:

     export PGHOST=localhost
     export PGPORT=5432